-Our Board determined that these payments and relationships were not material to a determination that the applicable directors were independent.
-As a result and taking into consideration, among other things, the objectivity of Messrs.
-Gallagher, Tuggle and Wood at previous meetings of our Board, our Board determined that each is independent.
+Our Board determined that these relationships were not material to a determination that the applicable individuals are independent, particularly taking into consideration, among other things, the objectivity of Mr. Gallagher at previous meetings of our Board and the gap in time since Mr. J. Hicks Lanier's retirement.